 - Newegg PSU Calculator

 Check the physical dimensions of your case before buying.
-If you have a standard ATX PC case, chances are an ATX power supply will fit.
+If you have a standard ATX case, whether or not it is one of the best PC cases, an ATX power supply will fit.
 But many higher-wattage PSUs are longer than the typical 5.5 inches.
-So you’ll want to be sure of your case’s PSU clearance.
-If you have a particularly tiny or slim PC case, it may require a less-typical (and more compact) SFX power supply.
+So you'll want to be sure of your cases' PSU clearance.
+If you have an exceptionally small or slim PC case, it may require a less typical (and more compact) SFX power supply.
 We have picks for this form factor below as well.

-Want a clean build or working in a tiny case?
 Consider a modular power supply.
-If your case has lots of room behind the motherboard, or your chassis doesn’t have a window or glass side, you can of course cable-wrap the wires you don’t need and stash them inside your rig.
-But if the system you’re building doesn’t have space for this, or there’s no easy place to hide your cable mess, it’s worth paying extra for a modular power supply.
+If your case has lots of room behind the motherboard, or your chassis doesn't have a window or glass side, you can cable-wrap the wires you don't' need and stash them inside your rig.
+But if the system you're' building doesn't' have space for this, or there is no easy place to hide your cable mess, it's' worth paying extra for a modular power supply.
 Modular PSUs let you only plug in the power cables you need and leave the rest in the box.

 The Best Power Supplies You Can Buy Today